glycerine/uart/README.md

 cases, and competitive with the built-in Go map, and offers a sorted dictionary and fast order statstics.
-Nonetheless, if sequential full read of all keys (a full table scan) is needed often, an in-memory btree will save you a ton of time and space, and should be preferred to the ART tree.
-If your key access is random and you have memory to spare, the ART tree may be the faster choice.
+Nonetheless, if sequential full read of all keys (a full table scan) is common, an in-memory btree will save you a ton of time and space, and should be preferred to the ART tree.
+If your key access is random, you have memory to spare, and you absolutely need the last ounce of speed, the ART tree may be the marginally faster choice.

 To go deeper into the rationale as to why in-memory B-trees do so well:  The article here